-- between several insured persons within the same insurance policy,
+- between several insured persons of the same insurance contract,

-- from legal representatives of legal entities of private or public law as well as unincorporated associations,
+- by legal representatives of legal persons/entities under private or public law as well as associations which are not legally competent,

-The exclusions in b. - f. extend to liability claims from family members of those persons named, if they live together in the same household;
+The exclusions under b. - f. also extend to liability claims of relatives of the persons named there, if they live together in domestic community;

-- for liability claims which can be attributed to the fact that the policyholder or the insured person has not removed particularly dangerous circumstances within a reasonable time period, where the removal of such circumstances could have been and has been reasonably requested by the insurer.
-A circumstance that has led to damage is automatically classified as particularly dangerous;
+- for liability claims which are attributable to the fact that the policyholder or the insured person did not remedy particularly dangerous circumstances within a reasonable period, which the insurer could reasonably have demanded and did demand to be remedied.
+A circumstance which has led to damage is automatically deemed to be particularly threatening;

-- for liability claims arising out of personal injury resulting from the transmission of a disease from the insured person, as well as property damage that occurs because of a disease that comes from an animal that belongs to, is held by, or is sold by the insured person;
+- for liability claims for personal injury resulting from the transmission of an illness of the insured person as well as property damage resulting from the illness of animals owned, held or sold by the insured person;

-- for the liability as owner, keeper or guardian of animals;
+- for liability as owner, keeper or guardian of animals;

-- for liability of the insured person resulting from letting, lending or transferring an object to third parties;
+- for the liability of the insured person arising from the rental, hiring out or the granting of the right to use property to third parties;